In This Article

 The effects of a B12 injection may be noticed within about 48 to 72 hours in people who are vitamin B12 deficient.
 People who are not B12 deficient are unlikely to notice any effects.
 Each person metabolizes nutrients and vitamins slightly differently, but in most people, B12 injections are metabolized within a week.

 Depending on your symptoms and treatment goals, doctors suggest B12 injection frequencies and dosages.
-Once weekly dosages for four weeks is a common protocol.
+Weekly injections for four weeks are a common protocol.